Mary Anne Guggenheim

 Mary Anne Guggenheim (born Mary Anne Schoessler in 1935) is a professor of pediatric neurology who was elected to the Montana House of Representatives in 1998 for one term.
 She was the first female president of the Child Neurology Society. and received the Roger and Mary Brumback Lifetime Achievement Award from that society in 2009.
+In 1998, Guggenheim was elected as a Democrat to Montana's House of Representatives.
+In 2010, Guggenheim and her partner Jan Donaldson were lead plaintiffs in a suit with the American Civil Liberties Union to sue Montana for failing to provide legal protections for same-sex families in violation of the Montana Constitution's guarantees of equal protection (Donaldson and Guggenheim vs Montana).

 Education

 Guggenheim studied chemistry at Willamette University, then went to the University of Wisconsin for a year of graduate education in biochemistry.
 She then obtained her MD at Harvard Medical School.

 She did her residency in pediatrics at Case Western Reserve University.
 She was inspired by Robert M. Eiben at Cleveland Metropolitan Hospital, who studied infectious disease for years before training to become a pediatric neurologist, and who specialized in poliomyelitis, to complete a 2-year fellowship in neurovirology at the National Cancer Institute of the National Institutes of Health.
 With Alan Rabson, she published three seminal papers on interferons.

 She did another 2-year residency in pediatric neurology, with Phillip Dodge at St. Louis Children's Hospital.
 A third year was spent at the University of Colorado School of Medicine, focusing on neuropathology.